University of Rijeka: Center for Iconographic Studies

 The Center for Iconographic Studies (CIS) is a research center in the Faculty of Humanities and Social Sciences.
 CIS was founded with the idea of promoting iconography and iconology, as academic disciplines, and to establish a platform for academics from different disciplines to research the interpretation of visual arts.
 The Center organizes the annual conference of iconographic studies, as well as lectures, workshops and symposia, international networking and research projects, and it is involved in doctoral programs.
 CIS also publishes IKON - the journal of the iconographic studies.

 The Department of Art History at the University of Rijeka in collaboration with the Department of Theology at the University of Zagreb organized the first conference of iconographic studies in 2007, and thus conceived the idea of establishing the center that is intended to become the platform for academics from different disciplines in researching the interpretation of visual arts.
 In 2008 the proceedings of the 2007 conference were published, and both conference and the journal continue to be organized annually.
 In 2011 CIS organized Art History Day in Rijeka, which has become an annual event for the region, especially oriented towards students and younger people.
 PURITEKA, an e-journal for students' articles has also been published.
 Since 2010, CIS has been a partner to a European project in culture: "Francia media – Cradles of European Culture".

 The Center for Advanced Studies of Southeastern Europe (CAS – SEE) "is an organizational unit of the University of Rijeka specialized in the social sciences and humanities.
 Designed as a regional hub for high-level academic research, the Center aims to stimulate public discourses on topics with high societal relevance for the region and Europe.
 The vision of the Center is to promote freedom of research and to ensure the necessary prerequisites for innovative, intellectual and scientific development.
 The Center strives to strengthen the transnational and regional scientific cooperation on a range of socially pressing issues with relevance for the Humanistic and Social Sciences."

 Rectors

-Heads of the university hold the title of Rector (Rektor) and are elected to four-year terms.
-There have been 13 rectors since the university's establishment in 1973.
+Heads of the university hold the title of Rector (Rektor) and are currently elected to four-year terms.
+There have been 16 rectors (14 men and 2 women) since the university's establishment in 1973.